 - Using local staff, guides, and teachers as often as possible, to support the local community

-- Housing volunteers in host families whenever possible , so families can gain additional income and the volunteer can gain insight into how local people use important resources like water and electricity
+- Housing volunteers with host families whenever possible so families can gain additional income and the volunteer can gain insight into how local people use important resources like water and electricity

-- Incorporating cultural activities into each quest, to broaden the volunteer’s understanding of their host community.
+- Incorporating language classes and cultural activities to enhance the volunteer’s understanding of and integration into the host culture

 - Working with the local community and provide volunteers to sites that need additional assistance

-- Sending volunteers in Cambodia and Peru to UNESCO world heritage sites, thus benefiting the conservation efforts of these sites
+- Sending volunteers in Peru to UNESCO world heritage sites, thus benefiting the conservation efforts of these sites

 - Having Country Funds that accumulate donations from current and previous volunteers, to be used to fund sustainable development in each United Planet destination

 - Maintaining positive and sustainable relationships with host communities by sending volunteers regularly, made possible through volunteer recruitment